oceanprotocol-archive/predict-eth/ideas/algorithmic-trading-flow.md

 3. The exponential moving average 5 crosses **below** the exponential moving average 21 value:

 This EMA movement is called a "Death Cross".
-Recall that the EMA5 reacts even more quickly to recent price changes than the EMA21, so this indicates a rapid bearish signal.
+Recall that the EMA5 reacts even more quickly to recent price changes than the EMA21, so this indicates a bearish signal.

 AND